boxed-code/laravel-challenge/readme.md

  5.7.x    | dev-master

 ## Getting Started
-- `composer require boxed-code/laravel-challenge`
+- Install using `composer require boxed-code/laravel-challenge`
-- Modify your user class to implement `\BoxedCode\Laravel\Auth\Challenge\Contracts\Challengeable` and either optionally use the `BoxedCode\Laravel\Auth\Challenge\Challengeable` trait or implement the the methods defined in the contract yourself.
+- Modify your User model class to implement `\BoxedCode\Laravel\Auth\Challenge\Contracts\Challengeable` and either optionally use the `BoxedCode\Laravel\Auth\Challenge\Challengeable` trait or implement the the methods defined in the contract yourself.
+- Add the middleware `\BoxedCode\Laravel\Auth\Challenge\Http\Middleware\RequireAuthentication` to the routes you would like to protect.
 - Run migrations `./artisan migrate`
+- Enrol yourself via the `./artisan enrol {user_id} email